 If you choose to defer your ceremony, your award will still be conferred at a ceremony in the current graduation period.
 We’ll then send your testamur to you after all the ceremonies for the current period are over.

 Registered post requires a signature upon delivery.
-If nobody is available to sign for your documents, Australia Post will require you to collect your parcel from your local post office.
-The parcel will only be held at the post office for 10 working days, after which it will be returned to sender.
-If your parcel is returned to the Graduation Office and requires resending to the same address you may incur postage and handling fees.
+If nobody is available to sign for your testamur, Australia Post will require you to collect your parcel from your local post office.
+The parcel will only be held at the post office for 7 working days, after which it will be returned to sender.
+If your parcel is returned to the Graduation Office, a re-posting fee of $15 (domestic) or $25 (international) will be charged for any subsequent postage requests.